fuyukiSmkw/vscode-github-fresh-theme/extension/README.md

 # README

-A light VSCode theme modified from GitHub theme.
+A light VSCode theme which uses green as its theme color.
+Modified from GitHub theme.

-Also my first theme.

-This theme works best with KDE Breath theme (Manjaro KDE default theme).

 # INSTALL

-This theme ISN'T in the VSC Plugin Store, so download /releases/theme-v.e.r.vsix file to install.
+Install from VSIX: /releases/theme-foo.bar.vsix

 # SCREENSHOT

 ![](screenshot.png)

---Zimo, 20190718
+20190718